The race for intense sensation (1/2)

 Defining and identifying your sensations

 Running is a quest.
 A quest for kilometres but also for sensation.
-And it is in this logic that SIDAS has developed its range of SENSE insoles.
-To give the runner a precise and delicate feeling in the foot, optimal control of its trajectory and complete osmosis between the foot and its playing field.
+And it is in this spirit that SIDAS has developed its range of SENSE insoles.
+To provide the runner with a precise and delicate feeling in the foot, optimal control of its trajectory, and complete osmosis between the foot and its playing field.

-These are feelings you will have already experienced if you have been pulling on running shoes with any level of regularity.
-They may even punctuate your runs like choruses.
-A nagging and often random chorus.
-Although we don’t really know how to explain it, sometimes everything's fine and other times that euphoric feeling gives way to extreme fatigue.
-This is what we refer to as sensation, a rather abstract impression that lies somewhere between the head and the legs.
-A key concept when it comes to achieving our running goals.
-Whether your goal is performance or pure pleasure.
+These are feelings you may have already experienced if you've been regularly putting on running shoes.
+They might even punctuate your runs like a recurring chorus — a nagging and often random refrain.
+Sometimes everything feels great, and other times, that euphoric sensation gives way to extreme fatigue.
+This is what we refer to as "sensation," an abstract impression that lies somewhere between the mind and the legs.
+A key concept for achieving our running goals, whether performance or pure pleasure.

 Defining sensation

-But what is a sensation, this concept that sets the pace for our daily lives without our actually being able to define it?
-In the philosophical sense of the term, it is the phenomenon by which physiological stimulation causes a perception.
+But what exactly is a sensation, this concept that guides our daily lives without us being able to define it?
+In a philosophical sense, it is the phenomenon by which physiological stimulation causes perception.
 And in a sporting context?
-What is sensation when it comes to running?
+What is a sensation when it comes to running?

-According to Laurent Tacussel, who is responsible for training at SIDAS, "it is feeling the terrain on which we practice, a kind of osmosis with the activity.
-It is this that will enable us to realise our objective, whether we are seeking performance, pure pleasure or discovery."
+According to Laurent Tacussel, head of training at SIDAS, "it is the feeling of the terrain on which we run, a kind of osmosis with the activity.
+It is what enables us to achieve our goal, whether it's performance, pure pleasure, or discovery."

-Marie Maligorne, head of the sports orthopaedics centre SIDAS, defends a more scientific approach: "With regard to running, sensations refer to all of the information that the thousands of nerve endings on the underside of our feet transmit to us from the ground, before being interpreted by the brain."
-It should be pointed out that the feet, among the most sensitive parts of the human body, touch the ground on average 26,500 times during the course of a marathon.
-That's a lot of information to take in!
-And its not fake news...
+Marie Maligorne, head of the sports orthopaedics centre at SIDAS, takes a more scientific approach: "When it comes to running, sensations are all the information transmitted by the thousands of nerve endings on the soles of our feet to the brain, which then interprets it."
+It's worth noting that the feet, among the most sensitive parts of the human body, make contact with the ground an average of 26,500 times during a marathon.
+That's a lot of information to process!
+And it’s not fake news...

-3Feet® SENSE : adapted insoles to your type of foot arch
+3Feet® SENSE: Adapted insoles for your foot arch type

-Laurent Valette, 49, a high-level athlete, a chameleon in the world of endurance sports and a lactic acid adventurer, associates the sensation with a "quest".
-"An infinite quest".
-Hence this tendency "to sign up first and think after" when it comes to anything the world considers to be a physical trial that be accompanied by the prefix "ultra".
-The UTMB and the 'Diagonal des Fous' in Ultra-Trail, the GTJ200 in ultra-cross-country skiing, the Norseman in ultra-triathlon and the Ötillö Race in ultra-swimrun have all been checked off his To-Do list...
-Why so many extreme races in which you are required to demonstrate superior physical and mental endurance capacities?
-For it is in this precise moment that one feels most alive: "It is when you flirt with your limits that you feel the most sensation..."
+Laurent Valette, 49, a high-level athlete and endurance sports expert, associates sensation with a "quest".
+"An infinite quest."
+This explains his tendency to "sign up first and think later" when it comes to any extreme physical trial prefixed with "ultra."
+He’s checked off the UTMB, the 'Diagonal des Fous' in Ultra-Trail, the GTJ200 in ultra-cross-country skiing, the Norseman in ultra-triathlon, and the Ötillö Race in ultra-swimrun from his list.
+Why take part in so many extreme races that require superior physical and mental endurance?
+Because in those moments, you feel most alive: "It's when you flirt with your limits that you feel the most sensation..."

 Identifying your sensations

 Sensation is thus an elusive concept, felt by all but unique to each individual.
-Sometimes a quest, sometimes a simple interpretation of information received from the ground below.
-A paradox, since all seek it without ever being able to identify it precisely.
+Sometimes it's a quest, sometimes it’s simply an interpretation of the information received from the ground.
+A paradox, as everyone seeks it without ever being able to precisely identify it.

-In practice, when running, there are different types that Laurent Valette lists, with the expert tone of someone who has really lived: "First of all, there's this sensation that everyone runs after, regardless of their level: this general sense of well-being, this taste of satisfaction, this wave of happiness, this sense of accomplishment that you feel after exerting yourself."
-He then describes "a sensation of discovering the world through sport, of living in spaces that are inaccessible to ordinary tourists and of becoming one with the environment and the local culture."
+In practice, while running, there are different types of sensations.
+As described by Laurent Valette, with the expertise of someone who has truly lived through them: "First, there’s the sensation everyone chases after, regardless of their level: that general sense of well-being, the taste of satisfaction, that wave of happiness and accomplishment you feel after exertion."
+He also describes "a sensation of discovering the world through sport, of living in spaces inaccessible to ordinary tourists, and of becoming one with the environment and the local culture."
 Somewhere between curiosity and serenity.

-Finally, like these masters of suspense who prefer to keep the best for last, Laurent Valette reveals that "the most true, the most palpable and the strongest of sensations is that experienced during exertion!"
-He describes a sinusoidal curve upon which the runner gallops along, alternating between ups and downs: "The sensation when running is a gauge that fluctuates forward and back.
-And at the extremes of this gauge, you have euphoria on one side and suffering on the other..."
+Finally, like masters of suspense who save the best for last, Laurent Valette reveals that "the most real, palpable, and strongest sensation is that experienced during exertion!"
+He likens it to a sinusoidal curve on which the runner moves, alternating between highs and lows: "The sensation while running fluctuates back and forth.
+At one extreme, there's euphoria; at the other, there's suffering..."

 To be continued...
 READ PART.2